skylacrobinson/bbd-app/README.md

 If I had more time to build this project and explore the possibilities, I would...

-- Integrate responsiveness to various devices and screen sizes
+- 📱 Integrate responsiveness to various devices and screen sizes
-- Improve animation features, particularly exit animations
+- ✨ Improve animation features, particularly exit animations
-- Add unit and integration tests using Jest and React Testing Library
+- 🧪 Add unit tests to detect bug and improve code quality
 <br/>

 #### Folder Structure